 Over 20 million American men and women have some form of neuropathy, but Ayman Tarabishy, MD, can help manage your symptoms.
-At Enhance Center in Livonia, Michigan, Dr. Tarabishy is a leader in interventional pain management techniques that provide relief for even the most complex conditions, including neuropathy.
+At Enhance Center in located in Oakland County, Livonia, MI, Dr. Tarabishy is a leader in interventional pain management techniques that provide relief for even the most complex conditions, including neuropathy.
 To find solutions for peripheral neuropathy, call Enhance Center or schedule an appointment online today.

 Neuropathy, or peripheral neuropathy, occurs when you have damage to your peripheral nervous system.
 There are two parts to your nervous system: your central nervous system and your peripheral nervous system.

 Your brain, nerves, and spinal cord are part of your central nervous system.
 They’re protected by your spine, vertebral canal, and skull.
 The rest of the nerves in your body are your peripheral nervous system.
 This intricate network handles communication between your body and central nervous system.

 When you damage your peripheral nervous system, it can lead to a variety of physical symptoms, like weakness, numbness, and pain.
 You can have these sensations anywhere in your body, but they’re most common in the feet and hands.